sam20908/vscode-fastolympiccoding/README.md

 - Built-in linter, because the official C/C++ extension can do it

 ## Setting Up
-- Any language can work, provided that your have settings for for it in your own `settings.json`.
+- Any language can work, provided that your have settings for it in your own `settings.json`.
 Here are some example configurations:
 ```json
 {
   "fastolympiccoding.runSettings": {